Living in Brussels – Practical information

 If you plan on living in Brussels, there are many opportunities to rent studios or small apartments in the area of CAD; please refer to the following websites:

-1h20 from Paris, 2h from London, 1h50 from Amsterdam and Cologne, 30 minutes from Lille: Brussels is at the center of Europe.
-As the heart of the European Union, Brussels has gradually become one of the most cosmopolitan cities in Europe, while having none of the disadvantages of a megapolis.
-It is a welcoming melting pot where the young and old alike come to live, socialise, work and study; the approximate 1,100,000 residents represent multiple nationalities and cultures.
+1h20 from Paris, 2h from London, 1h50 from Amsterdam and Cologne, 30 minutes from Lille: Brussels is at the centre of Europe.
+As the heart of the European Union, Brussels has gradually become one of the most cosmopolitan cities in Europe, while having none of the disadvantages of a megacity.
+It is a welcoming melting pot where the young and old alike come to live, socialize, work and study; the approximate 1,100,000 residents represent multiple nationalities and cultures.

-Interestingly, 50% of students at the CAD come from the four corners of Europe.
+Interestingly, 50% of CAD students come from the four corners of Europe.
 They ultimately feel very comfortable and, thus, quickly and easily integrate not only into their new college, but also into the city.